 The most expensive tier, Curve Metal, costs €/£14.99 per month and gives you access to the same features as other Curve Card tiers but includes access to airport lounges and car rental insurance perks.

 Curve is not a bank but an e-money service.
 This means that Curve can be used as a personal finance and spending tool but cannot be used to meet everyday banking needs such as savings and loans.

-It's well worth noting that the benefits of Curve's Metal and Black tiers are largely centred around cashback perks, higher cashpoint withdrawal limits, and various insurance offerings.
-All three cards include access to the following core Curve features, however:
+It's well worth noting that the benefits of Curve's Metal and Black tiers are primarily centred around cashback perks, higher cashpoint withdrawal limits, and various insurance offerings.
+All three cards include access to the following core Curve features:

 - The accompanying Curve mobile app and Google Pay, Samsung Pay, and Apple Pay compatibility;